altocodenl/TODIS/readme.md

 the problem of parallelism and consistency is making writes ordered, by either waiting or giving an error.

-### Forgetting

-definition of noise: data that you're better off ignoring.

-### Tradeoffs
+### The tradeoff trilemma

-wait, you have the blockchain trilemma (security, scalability, distribution).
+you have the blockchain trilemma (security, scalability, distribution).
 That to me maps completely to CAP's consistency, availability (especially with the modified CAP theorem about latency).
 Perhaps the general pattern is perfection, cost (in time, space and energy) and distribution/resilience.
 PCR.
 It is interesting, because it breaks the typical dilemma between quality and cost.
 It's really about three things, not two.

 ### Quality